Involvement with the criminal justice system (CJS)

-- The police will also seize any electronic devices from other individuals living in that property, including any childrens’ electronic devices.
+- The police will also seize any electronic devices from other people living in that property, including any children’s electronic devices.

-- The police will make a note of every device seized and will take them to the police station for further analysis.
-This process of analysis can take several months.
-Any devices found with illegal material on, will not be returned.
+- The police will make a note of every device seized and will take them to the police station for further analysis, which may take several months.
+Any devices found with evidence of illegal activity will not be returned.

 Following the police searching your home, you will be taken to the police station.
-At this point you will either be ‘arrested’ on suspicion of committing a specific offence or you will remain ‘under investigation’ and be formally arrested at a later date (with the former being most common).
+At this point you will either be arrested on suspicion of committing a specific offence (which is what happens more frequently) or you will remain under investigation and be formally arrested at a later date.

 - You will be interviewed by the police.